 Biofeedback in Stress Management

-Definition
+Definition of Stress

-Stress is not what happens to you, but how you react to what happens.
+Stress is not what happens to you but how you react to what happens.

 Factors that cause Stress